Do You Bruise Easily? Here's What Your Body Is Trying To Tell You

 Have you ever woken up in the morning, done a quick body scan, and noticed a new bruise?
 How about not being able to remember what the heck happened to make it appear?
 Welcome to the life of people who bruise easily because, yes, some people do get black-and-blues more often than others.

-“Easy bruising is a common complaint," says Kathryn McElheny, M.D., a primary care sports medicine physician at Hospital for Special Surgery in New York City.
+"Easy bruising is a common complaint," says Kathryn McElheny, M.D., a primary care sports medicine physician at the Hospital for Special Surgery in New York City.
 "In one survey of 500 healthy adults, 18 percent of individuals reported easy bruising."

 What does it mean if I bruise more easily?